AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * in an order you specify
 * with a time delay that you specify

 Clickable controls also let the user cycle through the displayed pages in real time, on demand.
-Clicking on the currently visible page image takes you to that page.
+Selecting the currently visible page image takes you to that page.
 In other words, the Carousel acts as a navigation control.

 #### Properties {#properties-1}

-These are available in two tabs:
+These properties are available in two tabs:

 * **Carousel**
   Here you specify how the carousel operates: